alineberry/alineberry.github.io/_posts/2019-05-28-vae-experiments.md

 $$\mathbb{E_{q_{\phi}(z \lvert x)}} \log p_{\theta}(x \lvert z)$$

 Since the data is binary in this experiment, we will construct $$p_{\theta}(x \lvert z)$$ to model a multivariate factorized Bernoulli distribution.
 (Note, the distribution chosen to model the reconstruction is dataset-specific.
-If you have continuous data then a factorized Gaussian may be more appropriate.)
+If you have continuous data then a diagonal Gaussian may be more appropriate.)
 This means that, for each data point, we view the 784 binary pixels values as independent Bernoulli observations.
 As such, the decoder network will output 784 Bernoulli parameters.
 The Bernoulli parameter is the probability of success in a binary outcome trial $$p \in [0, 1]$$ (e.g., the probability of heads when flipping a biased coin).

 Let's take the $$j^{th}$$ pixel of the $$i^{th}$$ image as an example and call it $$x_{ij}$$.
 Since we're dealing with binary pixel values, $$x_{ij} \in \{0,1\}$$ can be interpreted as the result of a Bernoulli trial.
 The model's output will be the Bernoulli parameter corresponding to that pixel; let's call that specific output $$p_{ij} \in [0,1]$$.
 The likelihood of that pixel $$p_{\theta}(x_{ij} \lvert z_i)$$ is then given by the Bernoulli PMF: